Stochastic Collision Theory of Magnetism in Radical Fluids

 Next, to isolate the contribution of the second-order term, we performed simulations using the simplified model.
 The system converges to equilibrium much more rapidly and monotonically, as shown in Fig.~3(a).
 Only 10 trials were needed to obtain a smooth curve.
-The resulting magnetization is enhanced compared to $M_0$, as shown in Fig.~3(b); as in the full model (Fig.~2(b)), $|M| > |M_0|$.
-This efficient convergence is because the second-order term, being proportional to $J_{ij}^2$, is always positive and thus provides a unidirectional driving force towards equilibrium, eliminating the random scattering effects.
+The resulting magnetization is enhanced compared to $M_0$, as shown in Fig.~3(b); as in the full model (Fig.~2(b)), $|M| > |M_0|$, and Fig.~3(b) uses the same two-branch $|B|$ coverage and the same omission of the central weak-field interval.
+This efficient convergence arises because the simplified model omits the first-order random-scattering term and retains only the sign-definite second-order term ($\propto J_{ij}^2$), which drives the system toward equilibrium.

 The most crucial insight is gained by comparing the final equilibrium states of both models.
 The population values reached with the simplified model are nearly identical to those obtained from the computationally demanding full model, as shown in Figs.~2(a) and 3(a).
 This provides compelling numerical evidence that when the average interaction is zero, the first-order term in $B_I(t)$ does not affect the macroscopic equilibrium state, although it dominates the transient dynamics.
-This finding validates the physical intuition described in the Model section from a dynamic simulation perspective and supports the hypothesis that molecular mobility enhances magnetism through the second-order exchange term \cite{2020uchida_ThermalMolecularMotionCanAmplifyIntermolecularMagneticInteractions}.
+This finding validates the physical intuition described in the Model section from a dynamic simulation perspective and supports the hypothesis that molecular mobility enhances the magnetic response through the second-order exchange term \cite{2020uchida_ThermalMolecularMotionCanAmplifyIntermolecularMagneticInteractions}.
 Furthermore, since the simplified model accurately reproduces the equilibrium properties with significantly reduced computational cost, it serves as both a sufficient and efficient tool for analysis.
+In the same simplified model, we also evolved the same $(T,B)=(300\,\mathrm{K},0.3\,\mathrm{T})$ conditions starting from extremal diagonal states $(\uprho_{00},\uprho_{11})=(1,0)$ and $(0,1)$ instead of the Boltzmann equilibrium used in Figs.~2 and 3; both runs approach the same steady-state magnetization as the Boltzmann-initialized trajectories within stochastic uncertainty (Supplementary Material Fig.~S1), which supports that the long-time magnetization is not tied to the particular near-thermal seed chosen for the main panels.
 Therefore, we will employ this validated, simplified model for all subsequent investigations of temperature and concentration dependence.